ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

     pdf2searchablepdf mypdf.pdf

 You'll now have a pdf called **mypdf_searchable.pdf**, which contains searchable text!
+See `pdf2searchablepdf -h` for many more usage examples.

 Done.
 The wrapper has no python dependencies, as it's currently written entirely in bash.